 Revolutionizing Breast Cancer Support in Rwanda

-Transforming Our Mission: An AI-Driven, Data-Rich, Human-Centered Approach to Breast Cancer Support and Awareness
+Transforming Our Mission: A Human-Centered Approach To Breast Cancer Support And Awareness that leverages the advancement and benefits of technology

-For 17 years, we have led Rwanda’s breast cancer movement—championing awareness, education, empowerment, and support.
-Our journey began in 2008 with our nation’s first public call for a cancer policy, published in The New Times Rwanda.
-This pivotal moment ignited systemic change, culminating in milestones like the 2012 establishment of Rwanda’s first cancer space, the Butaro Cancer Center of Excellence and the first Rwandan Oncologist.
+For 17 years, we have led Rwanda’s breast cancer movement, championing awareness, education, empowerment, and support.
+Our journey began in 2007 and in 2008 published the nation’s first public call for a cancer policy, The New Times Rwanda.
+This pivotal moment ignited systemic change, culminating in milestones like the establishment of Rwanda’s first cancer space, the Butaro Cancer Center of Excellence and the first Rwandan Oncologist five years later in 2012.

 We’ve broken barriers of access and stigma by engaging urban and rural communities, the private sector, and government institutions.
 Our loofah farm stands as a testament to sustainable social enterprise, fueling our nonprofit mission.